eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-01-zfs-install.md

 NixOS [doesn't use datasets as it should](https://nixos.wiki/wiki/NixOS_on_ZFS#Known_issues), it uses classic fstab mounts.
 ZFS is designed to be used with its own mount mecanic, that's pretty surprising at first look, I have never seen any FS which doesn't use fstab/crypttab entries.

-My [NixOS install scripts](https://github.com/eoli3n/nix-config/tree/master/scripts/install) are not usable as is on Archlinux.
+My [NixOS install scripts](https://github.com/eoli3n/nix-config/tree/master/scripts/install) are not usable as is on Arch Linux.
 Let's rewrite it.

 ### No arms, no chocolate

-After searching for the [ZFS article](https://wiki.archlinux.org/index.php/ZFS) on the archlinux wiki, ...
+After searching for the [ZFS article](https://wiki.archlinux.org/index.php/ZFS) on the Arch Linux wiki, ...

 >Due to potential legal incompatibilities between CDDL license of ZFS code and GPL of the Linux kernel ([2],CDDL-GPL,ZFS in Linux) - ZFS development is not supported by the kernel.
 >